spiral/docs/orm/relations.md

 dump($tag->tagged->posts);
 ```

+> If you want to change names used to get access to data, check MORPHED_ALIASES option.

 Technically, ManyToMorphed relation simply aggregates set of ManyToMany relations, meaning you can always get access to inner sub relation using such code:

 ```php